The Battle Field.

 ABC Defence Line.

-Lancaster's of No 101Sqn RAF and five B-17 Flying Fortresses of No 214Sqn RAF established an Air-Borne Cigar (ABC) ground-air radio jamming and Window barrage along the line of the Somme Estuary to distract enemy night-fighters away from the transport aircraft carrying airborne troops.
+Lancaster's of No 101Sqn RAF and five B-17 Flying Fortresses of No 214Sqn RAF established an Air-Borne Cigar (ABC) ground-air radio jamming and Window barrage along the line of the Somme Estuary to distract enemy night-fighters away from the transport aircraft carrying airborne troops to Normandy.
 One Lancaster was lost.

 101Sqn Lancaster crew.